YEJIACHENG/Bias-Free-Branch-Predictor/README.md

 + A: array of address of the non-biased branches

++ P: The absolute distance in the past global history of corresponding non-biased branches included in array A. P captures the pos hist of the non-biased branches present in the RS.

 + Wb, Wm: one-dimensional and two-dimensional arrays of integer weights respectively.
   - Wb is the bias weight table,
   - Wm is the correlating weight table.